opengisch/QField-docs/documentation/how-to/project-setup/attributes-form.en.md

 On Synchronisation the sub-directory with the pictures, videos audios, pdf's and documents has to be copied as well.

-By default when adding attachments QField automatically displays the file.
+By default when adding documents as  attachments QField automatically displays the file name.
-The option *hyperlink* on the attachment widget will disable that functionality and show just the path to the file hyperlink.
+The option *hyperlink* on the attachment widget will disable that functionality and show just the path to the file hyperlink to open the externally.

 !![](../../assets/images/hyperlink_option.png)